-Register 50 Seats Remaining
+Register 27 Seats Remaining

 Are you a book lover itching to hang out with your kind of people?
 The Homewood Library gives you a chance to meet authors and dive into the art of storytelling.

-In Death on Shades Mountain, she tells the story of three young white women were brutally attacked on Birmingham’s Shades Mt. in 1931.
+Join us as Melanie S. Morrison, an author, speaker, and racial justice educator with 30 years of experience helping communities navigate the deep work of transformation.
+She tells the story of three young white women were brutally attacked on Birmingham’s Shades Mt. in 1931.
 The sole survivor, Nell Williams, said a Black man had held the women captive for four hours before shooting them and disappearing into the woods.
 That same night, a reign of terror was unleashed on Birmingham's Black community: Black businesses were set ablaze, posses of armed white men roamed the streets, and dozens of Black men were arrested in the largest manhunt in Jefferson County history.
+This program will tell the story of the attack and its aftermath — events that shook Birmingham to its core.

 AGE GROUP: | Adults |